PaNOSC-ViNYL/ase/doc/tutorials/db/db.rst

     $ ase db ads.db -n
     63 rows

-These 63 calculation only take a few seconds with EMT.
+These 63 calculations only take a few seconds with EMT.
 Suppose you want to use DFT and send the calculations to a supercomputer.
 In that case you may want to run several calculations in different jobs on the computer.
 In addition, some of the jobs could time out and not finish.
 It's a good idea to modify the script a bit for this scenario.
 We add a couple of lines to the inner loop:

 .. highlight:: python